 It is seriously broken.

 As the representative of the Ontario Rehab Alliance submitted to the April 15, 2013 automobile insurance review standing committee on general government: this fragile ecosystem is in a state of imbalance.
 In 2010, the Liberal government implemented wide-sweeping reforms in an effort to boost the profitability of insurers.
 A main component of the reform was a 70% reduction in the benefit structure available to accident benefits.
-Despite self-serving industry funded reports issued (recently) to the contrary, the general statistical agency reports that, only one year following the 2010 reforms, the insurance industry realized a fantastic increase in profitability of over 2 billion dollars.
-During the same period, the average costs per accident benefit claim plummeted from $595.00 to $292.00 per vehicle and is still falling - as the full impact of the reform begins to materialize.
+Despite self-serving industry-funded reports issued (recently) to the contrary, the general statistical agency reports that only one year following the 2010 reforms, the insurance industry realized a fantastic increase in profitability of over 2 billion dollars.
+During the same period, the average costs per accident benefits claim plummeted from $595.00 to $292.00 per vehicle and is still falling - as the full impact of the reform begins to materialize.

 Now the big idea I hope you will take away not only from my comments but I suspect from the majority of those speaking today, is that FSCO is, like I just said, horribly broken.
 And FSCO is not meeting its mandate, and it is not performing effectively.
-And to re-tool FSCO to perform effectively will require serious change in what it does, and how it does it.
+And to re-tool FSCO to perform effectively will require a serious change in what it does, and how it does it.

-- The other big idea is that FSCO's problems are not cyclical but rather structural...with each of the reforms put in place over the past 20 or so years amounting to only short term solutions, and short term solutions that have not solved the fundamental underlying problems in existence.
+- The other big idea is that FSCO's problems are not cyclical but rather structural...with each of the reforms put in place over the past 20 or so years amounting to only short-term solutions, and short-term solutions that have not solved the fundamental underlying problems in existence.

 - All of this begs the question: why?
 Why and how?
 Why (and how) did we get to where we all find ourselves today?